Why Do My Bluetooth Speakers Keep Cutting Out?

 Ensure a Stable Connection

 Another common reason is your audio source is too far away, or you have a weak connection, you’ll experience connectivity issues.
 This can cause your speaker to cut in and out.
 To avoid this, always ensure a stronger signal and stable connection by keeping the audio source device and the speaker distance close.
 Check your signal strength to troubleshoot if the audio is cutting in and out.
-For more troubleshooting, look into how to tell if a subwoofer is blown.

 Warning